charlotte27frost/K-mer_Summarizer/README.md

     - Sequences shorter than k: These are skipped because they cannot produce valid k-mers.
     - K-mer at the very end of a sequence: If there's no next character, we explicitly record 'END' as the following character.
     - k == 1 or k == sequence length: Supported with consistent handling of the terminal case.
+    - Mixed-case input: Automatically converts sequencing to uppercase.
 - This ensures no information is lost and results are predictable across sequence lengths.

 ### 3. Preventing Overcounting and Missed Context
-- To avoid overcounting or missing context:
+- To avoid losing or replicating data:
     - Sliding window logic is used to extract k-mers and their next characters.
-    - Only one k-mer is recorded per position, and each has at most one "next" character.
+    - Only one k-mer is recorded per position, and each has one "next" character.
+    - Whitespace and lowercase letters are removed to ensure consistent parsing.
     - The last valid k-mer (if it's exactly at the end of the sequence) is followed by 'END' rather than being skipped or counted ambiguously.
     - The code checks for each sequence individually, avoiding cross-sequence leakage.
-- These decisions ensure accurate k-mer counts and consistent tracking of next-character context without redundancy.
+- These decisions sought to ensure accurate k-mer counts and consistent tracking of next-character context without redundancy.

+### 4. Handling Multiple Contigs
+- The script is designed to parse multiple sequences (or contigs) from a single FASTA file.
+- Each contig is treated independently — k-mers are only extracted within each sequence, and never across sequence boundaries.
+- This is achieved by detecting FASTA headers (lines starting with >), and splitting the input into individual sequences.
+- By resetting the current sequence on each header, the script ensures no "bleed-over" of context between contigs.
 ------------
 ## Testing
 Scripts starting with the word "test" can be run to test the functionality of the code and ensure it is running as expected.